sonicoder86/angular2-aot-webpack/readme.md

 You can change between the different builds with commenting/uncommenting entry files from ```index.html```.

 ### Known issues

-Templates must be inlined to the components.
-If not, a preprocessor is needed for inlining them, because otherwise the compiler can not determine what is needed in the templates.

 Tree-shaking not included in this example.